How to (FINALLY) Master Customer Onboarding!

 Bonus: Send an introductory gift

-Our customer onboarding template also comes with a “send introductory gift” task.
-This is a nice touch that can earn you some extra brownie points with your customer.
+Sending an introductory gift is a nice touch that can earn you some extra brownie points with your customer.
 And it doesn’t have to be too expensive!

 Your introductory gift can be as simple as a pen, a branded t-shirt, or a small box of chocolates.
 All you need is a small token that says “Thank you for choosing us.
 We value your custom.